 This foreign policy was very evident in the country’s vaccine policy.
 While most of the EU was running around like headless chickens, Serbia already had deals with the Russians, Chinese, and British.
 Later on, it added the American options as well.
-Serbs sign onto a portal and decide for themselves which vaccine they want.
+Serbian residents signed onto a portal and could choose for themselves which vaccine they wanted.

 Serbia signed free trade agreements with Turkey, the Eurasian Economic Union (which includes Russia), the other non-EU Balkan states, has nearly free trade with the EU, and preferential agreements with the US and Japan.
 Additionally, it is a member of the Chinese Belt & Road initiative which is resulting in a lot of infrastructure development for Serbia.